openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Requirements for browser/OS support of specific features

-This specification relies on certain prerequisites, such as browser or operating system support for specific features.
+This profile relies on certain prerequisites, such as browser or operating system support for specific features.
 When these prerequisites are mandatory for a flow (e.g., the W3C Digital Credentials API or an equivalent platform API), an implementer might be unable to support that flow due to factors beyond their control.
 In other cases (e.g., custom URL schemes), the prerequisites are optional, allowing implementers to achieve the same flow through alternative mechanisms.

 ## Interoperable Key Attestations